Hariom-ojha/random-quote-machine/README.md

 * go to the root folder of this project in your system
 * open cmd in that folder by typing cmd in address location of folder
 * run "npm install"
-* then run npm run start
+* then run "npm run start"

 ![plot](rqm.png)